JacekPierzchlewski/melancholia/README.txt

 DOCUMENTATION:
-    Melancholia's documentation can be found in:   http://www.irfducs.org/melancholia
+    melancholia's documentation can be found in:   http://www.irfducs.org/melancholia

 EXAMPLES:
     It is really easy to use melancholia.
 For example os usage go to ./examples/ directory.